Temperature-activated dislocation avalanches signaling brittle-to-ductile transition in BCC micropillars

-Representative stress-strain curves are presented in Fig.~\ref{fig:exp_ss}, together with selected pre- and post-compression SEM images.
-The room temperature Young modulus $E\approx 260$~GPa and the strength $\sigma_{y}\approx 1.56$~GPa are consistent with previous measurements in W pillars of similar size \cite{schneider2009correlation,abad2016temperature}.
-The diffuse slip is observed at low temperatures, while the localized $a/2\langle111\rangle\{110\}$ slip bands become more pronounced as the temperature increases.
-The overall decrease in strength with increasing temperature is a signature of the thermally activated mobility of screw dislocations in BCC crystals.
-The striking feature of these stress-strain curves is the transition from a smooth plastic flow to abrupt stress drops with increasing temperature.
 This transition can be characterized by the distribution of the size of the dislocation avalanche.
 To construct avalanche statistics, we recall that the primary indicator of the dynamics of collective displacement is the plastic strain rate $\dot\varepsilon^p$, which is proportional to the stress rate $\dot{\sigma}\approx -E \dot\varepsilon^p$ when avalanches occur under a sufficiently slow displacement control.
-Following \cite{laurson20061,papanikolaou2012quasi}, Wiener filtering was applied to the nanoindenter load cell signal, which, upon appropriate conversion to an engineering stress rate $\dot{\sigma}$, was filtered to extract avalanche events of duration $T$ and size $S = \int_0^T \dot{\sigma} \text{d}t$ (details can be found in the supplementary materials).
-Fig.~\ref{fig:size} shows the complementary cumulative distribution functions (CCDF) of the event sizes for different temperatures.
-A truncated power law scaling is found to capture data above 600K, with an exponent of $\tau \sim 0.74$ for the burst size.
-This exponent agrees well with the value observed in many pure metals (between 0.5-0.9), including Ni, Au, Al, Cu, Mo, and Nb \cite{dimiduk2006scale,brinckmann2008fundamental,zhang2017taming,papanikolaou2017avalanches}, as well as with the mean-field universality class \cite{fisher1998collective}.
+Following \cite{laurson20061,papanikolaou2012quasi}, Wiener filtering was applied to the nanoindenter load cell signal, which, upon appropriate conversion to an engineering stress rate $\dot{\sigma}$, was filtered to extract avalanche events of duration $T$ and size $S = \int_0^T \dot{\sigma} \text{d}t$.
+At temperatures of 800~K and above, the displacement signal was also used to limit the duration $T$ whenever stress drops were amplified by the nanoindenter feedback loop, as detailed in the supplementary materials.
+Fig.~\ref{fig:size} shows the complementary cumulative distribution functions (CCDF) of event sizes for different temperatures.
+A truncated power law scaling is found to capture data above 600~K, with an exponent of $\eta \sim 0.74\pm0.04$ for the burst size.
+This exponent is comparable to the value observed in many pure metals (between 0.3 and 1.1), including Ni, Au, Al, Cu, Mo, and Nb \cite{dimiduk2006scale,brinckmann2008fundamental,greer2011plasticity,zhang2017taming,papanikolaou2017avalanches}.
 With decreasing temperature, the size of events decreases drastically, and distributions spanning less than a decade are hardly attributed to critical behavior \cite{stumpf2012critical}.
-A similar trend in the temperature dependence of the avalanche size distribution was also observed in other BCC micropillars such as Nb and Mo \cite{rizzardi2022mild,zhang2023coupled}.
+A similar trend in the temperature dependence of the avalanche size distribution was also observed in other BCC micropillars, such as Nb and Mo \cite{rizzardi2022mild,zhang2023coupled}.